a-sit-plus/cidre/README.md

 CIDRE models two closely related concepts:
 - `IpNetwork`: a contiguous address range, defined by a network address and prefix.
 The network’s address itself is part of the network (and for IPv4, the broadcast address is also considered inside for membership checks).
-- `IpInterface`: a single address bound to a prefix and associated with a network, and therefore carry a reference to their associated `IpNetwork`.
+- `IpInterface`: a single address bound to a prefix and associated with a network, and therefore carries a reference to their associated `IpNetwork`.

 Both share the `IpAddressAndPrefix` interface and its respective IPv4 and IPv6 specializations and therefore expose:
 - `address` and prefix (CIDR prefix length)
 - `netmask` (network-order ByteArray)
 - common flags (e.g., `isLinkLocal`, `isLoopback`, `isMulticast`).
 IPv4- and IPv6-specific flags are available on their respective interfaces (IpAddressAndPrefix.V4 / V6).
-- consistent `toString()` behavior with address/prefix; IPv4 variants also support netmask printing helpers.
+- consistent `toString()` behavior ("address/prefix"); IPv4 variants also support netmask printing helpers.

 #### Creating IpInterfaces from Networks